GordonThelander/hubitat-gmail-notification-gateway/README.md

 The Gmail Notification Gateway lets Hubitat send email notifications through a normal Hubitat `Notification` device without using paid messaging services such as SendGrid, Mailgun, SMTP2Go, Pushover or Twilio.

+Important Note

+Google imposes daily sending limits on Gmail accounts.
+When using this gateway, a standard Gmail account is typically limited to approximately 100 recipients per day.
+The limit applies to recipients, not messages.
+For example, sending one email to ten recipients counts as ten recipients against the daily quota.

 The design is deliberately simple:

 | Component | Role |